theovidal/in104/README.md

 ```

 The client can be access using the same port as the server (and should, as the authentication doesn't support cross-origin for security reasons).

-The documentation for the API is available in the `docs` folder, you can open the [index.html](./docs/index.html) in your browser, or see the OpenAPI definition in the [YAML file](./docs/api.yaml)

 ## Run the tests